albertleecn/mesos/docs/home.md

 * [Networking for Mesos-managed Containers](/documentation/latest/networking-for-mesos-managed-containers/)
 * [Oversubscription](/documentation/latest/oversubscription/) for how to configure Mesos to take advantage of unused resources to launch "best-effort" tasks.
 * [Persistent Volume](/documentation/latest/persistent-volume/) for how to allow tasks to access persistent storage resources.
-* [Reservation](/documentation/latest/reservation/) for how to configure Mesos to allow slaves to reserve resources.
+* [Reservation](/documentation/latest/reservation/) for how operators and frameworks can reserve resources for use by a role.

 ## Running Mesos Frameworks

 * [Mesos frameworks](/documentation/latest/frameworks/) for a list of apps built on top of Mesos and instructions on how to run them.
+* [Sandbox](/documentation/latest/sandbox/) describes a useful debugging arena for most users.

 ## Developing Mesos Frameworks